 Keeping the tainted funds of corrupt politicians and their networks out of the legitimate financial system is a vital outcome of effective Know Your Customer (KYC) procedures.
-Organizations need to perform a detailed politically exposed person (PEP) and sanction check when onboarding new customers, as well as during the ongoing review of clients, to ensure that the organization’s reputation, revenue and capital are protected.
+Organizations need to perform detailed politically exposed person (PEP) and sanction screening checks when onboarding new customers, as well as during the ongoing review of clients, to ensure that the organization’s reputation, revenue and capital are protected.

 Financial institutions (FIs) that neglect to identify PEPs and breach sanctions put themselves at risk of fines, which can be quite significant.
 Between 2008 and 2018, regulators around the globe levied almost $27 billion in fines related to watchlist screening.
 Notable offenders include BNP Paribas (fined $9 billion in 2014), Societe Generale (settled for $1.3 billion in 2018) and Standard Chartered (fined $1.1 billion in 2019).